jspahrsummers/correct-behavior-through-type-safety/Outline.md

 - Phantom types
     - http://www.objc.io/snippets/13.html
     - [Validation with phantom types](https://wiki.haskell.org/Phantom_type)
     - Case study: errors in ReactiveCocoa
         - Background about signals and events
         - Assertion failures in property binding in RAC 2
         - `ErrorType`
         - `NoError` phantom type
         - Property binding in RAC 3
+- Using types to describe effects
+    - In addition to adding safety, types can also describe some form of _unsafety_ or side effects
-- Case study: `IO` monad in Haskell?
+    - Case study: `IO` monad in Haskell
-- Case study: `STM` monad in Haskell?
+    - Case study: `SignalProducer` in ReactiveCocoa
-- Example: threading in the type system?
+    - Example: threading in the type system